 A microdermabrasion facial is a non-chemical procedure.
 It uses a spray of microcrystals to mechanically exfoliate and remove the outermost layer of dead skin cells and unclog pores.
 A microdermabrasion facial is performed by a certified technician using a handpiece that is placed against the skin carrying a stream of tiny micro crystals to exfoliate the skin.
 There is also mild suction to remove skin debris and crystals from the skin.
 Microdermabrasion is non-invasive.

 Microdermabrasion will reveal a softer, radiant and more youthful and healthy looking skin.
-Microdermabrasion will also assist in the cell turn over rate by stripping the skin of dead skin cells and unclogging pores so the skin’s natural process of cell turn over can happen more rapidly to build better elastin and more collagen, thus aiding in more radiant younger looking skin.
+It will also assist in the cell turn over rate by stripping the skin of dead skin cells and unclogging pores so the skin’s natural process of cell turn over can happen more rapidly to build better elastin and more collagen, thus aiding in more radiant younger looking skin.

-You are not a candidate for microdermabrasion if you have deep scars, keloids, undiagnosed skin lesions, a recent cold sore, warts, active acne, an auto-immune disorder or unstable diabetes.
+You are not a candidate for a microdermabrasion facial if you have deep scars, keloids, undiagnosed skin lesions, a recent cold sore, warts, active acne, an auto-immune disorder or unstable diabetes.
 If you have had a recent chemical peel, injectables or fillers you should wait at least two weeks before having a microdermabrasion.
 You should also not have had recent sun or tanning bed exposure, waxing or threading two weeks before or after.

 If you have a lot of sun damage, melasma, deep acne scarring or other severe skin issues then a chemical peel or laser resurfacing might be a better option for you.
 Always ask you skin care specialist for advice on if a microdermabrasion facial using microcrystals is a good choice for your skin.